Reclaim disk space#

 If you do not have enough free space to run the

 Start by optimizing smaller tables to free up space.
-After, you can proceed with optimizing on larger tables.
+Next, you can proceed with optimizing on larger tables.

 Temporarily upgrade to a larger service plan to get access to more disk space.
 You can downgrade your plan again afterward.
 Read more on how to upgrade your plan for that.

-When you perform a temporary upgrade, it may require waiting for a smaller backup to be taken place before downgrading the plan again.
+When you perform a temporary upgrade, it may require waiting for a smaller backup to take place before downgrading the plan again.